Welcome to Composting Toilets USA, a division of GreenLatrine Composting Toilets Ltd.

 Some of the newer composting toilets separate urine from solids.

 This is a big step forward.
 The relative lack of fluids in the storage tank helps eliminate odor.
 Complete and rapid composting occurs easily.
 Further dehydration over time allows the solid material to shrink dramatically (just like a compost pile).
 A small self-contained composting toilet can hold a surprising number of “uses”, meaning you do not have to empty it frequently.
+Excellent examples of urine separating toilets are the Nature’s Head and Separett.

 Most of the older composting toilet designs hold the urine and solids in one tank.
 Water evaporates with the aid of electric heat, with the same odor free results – at least theoretically.
 In practice, you must be very, very careful not to introduce more liquid than the unit can evaporate.
 Peat moss, coconut fiber, biological compost starter or other organic material is often added to the composting toilet to initiate and aid the composting process.
 In some toilets the solids are rotated, to speed up composting.
 With some simple home-made units you just cover fresh material with a layer of sawdust.